The Essential Guide to Shopping in Hong Kong

-I don’t know where to start except to say that Hong Kong is the capital of world when its comes to such a topic.
+I don’t know where to start except to say that Hong Kong is the capital of the world when it comes to such a topic.
 Hoards of beautiful young Chinese swarm across the border daily into Hong Kong and literally demolish the shelves of any such store.
-Thus the reason in hot shopping areas you’ll find beauty and cosmetic stores every 100 metres or less.
+Thus the reason in hot shopping areas you’ll find beauty and cosmetic stores every 100 meters or less.

 Top department stores include SASA, Bonjour, 759 Kawaiiland and Colourmix which have stores just about EVERYWHERE.
 759 Kawaiiland is probably the strongest in Korean and Japanese brands while SASA and Bonjour have a huge range of popular brands coming from all regions as does Colormix.
 You could easily visit all of these without too much in the way of transport hassle, in Causeway Bay as an example you can leg it between them.

 The stores mentioned so far are an experience, the isles are small and the stock is displayed in every nook and cranny possible, then there are the crowds.
 They are packed with mainland Chinese filling up their suitcases to lug back across the border and sell via their wechat friends,.A possible tip is to go during eating hours when everyone else is crowding the restaurants.
 The upside of these stores is that they are cheap, have a huge range, and often have small tester size bottles of high-end brands for sale.

 All the malls have beauty sections which are less crowded and more spacious, and many have beauticians on site doing facials and offering advice.
 Of course, the prices may be a little higher.
 One such option would be Facesss which can be found at Harbour City and Queensway Plaza offering makeup, skincare, body & hair and fragrance brands plus facial, makeup and brow shaping services.